 Assistant Professor - Art History, Visual Studies

-Gloria Sutton is Assistant Professor of Contemporary Art History and New Media at Northeastern University and author of The Experience Machine: Stan VanDerBeek’s Movie-Drome and Expanded Cinema published by MIT Press.
-A research affiliate in the Art Culture Technology Program at MIT, her scholarship is invested in the ways that durational media have altered the reception of visual art in the post 1968 period.
-She received her doctorate from the University of California Los Angeles and has been a fellow at the Whitney Museum Independent Study Program and the Getty Research Institute.
-She is the inaugural editor of Art Journal Open.
+Gloria Sutton is an art historian studying how time-based media and technological experimentation have altered the creation and reception of visual art since 1968.
+She is the author of The Experience Machine: Stan VanDerBeek’s Movie-Drome and Expanded Cinema, published by MIT Press.
+In addition to her position as Assistant Professor of Contemporary Art History and New Media at Northeastern University, she is a research affiliate in the Art Culture Technology Program at MIT.
+She received her doctorate from the University of California Los Angeles and has been a fellow at both the Whitney Museum Independent Study Program and the Getty Research Institute.
+She is additionally the inaugural editor of Art Journal Open.

-Gloria has also curated exhibitions at the Museum of Contemporary Art and the MAK Center for Art and Architecture in Los Angeles and lectures widely on contemporary art including recent engagements at the University of Chicago, the Critical Dialogue series at the Tyler School of Art in Philadelphia, Institute of Contemporary Art Boston, the New Museum in New York, Contemporary Art Museum Houston, Carpenter Center for Visual Art at Harvard University, 356 S. Mission and the Hammer Museum in Los Angeles, San Francisco Museum of Modern Art, and Institut National d’Histoire de l’Art (INHA) in Paris.
+Sutton has also curated exhibitions at the Museum of Contemporary Art and the MAK Center for Art and Architecture in Los Angeles.
+She lectures widely on contemporary art, including recent engagements at the University of Chicago, the Critical Dialogue series at the Tyler School of Art in Philadelphia, Institute of Contemporary Art Boston, the New Museum in New York, Contemporary Art Museum Houston, Carpenter Center for Visual Art at Harvard University, 356 S. Mission and the Hammer Museum in Los Angeles, San Francisco Museum of Modern Art, and Institut National d’Histoire de l’Art (INHA) in Paris.